Naming Things in BlocklyProp

-You will get a complier error message when you try to run your project if you use happen to use name that is the same as a C reserved word.
-The BlocklyProp system tries to compensate for this by beginning its names with double-underscores, but there are still exceptions that get through and cause trouble.
+You may get a compiler error message when you try to run your project if you happen to use a name that is the same as a C reserved word.
+The BlocklyProp system attempts to compensate for this by beginning its names with double-underscores, but there are still exceptions that get through and cause trouble.

 "error: 'name' redeclared as different kind of symbol" or